involved/fishpond-starter-kit/CONTRIBUTING.md

 CONTRIBUTING
 ============

-This document describes the steps to contribute to the ifish "just works" starter kit Javascript.
+This document describes the steps to contribute to the ifish "just works" starter kit Javascript code.

 Installation
 ------------